shoefer/shoefer.github.io/_posts/2015-08-07-overfitting.markdown

 {% include figure.html src="/intuds/images/2015-08-07-overfitting-sizeprice.png" width="65%" %}

 It is not as nice as the line, but it perfectly passes through all of the data points.
 And from an economic perspective this function looks much better as it predicts that if annual revenues exceed 1000000 Euro the stock price will go up much more quickly!
-So better go and by some shares now!
+So better go and buy some shares now!

 ### Occam's Razor

-Let me give you a couple of reasons in defense of using the linear function.
-The first one is the function's simplicity: although both functions perfectly fit the data (both the blue line and the red curve perfectly coincide with the blue dots) the line has much less wrinkles than the curve - namely zero rather than six!
-For the line we do not have to choose whether the wrinkles go up or down, how high the go etc.
+Let me give you a reason in defense of the linear function: the function's simplicity.
+Although both functions perfectly fit the data (both the blue line and the red curve perfectly coincide with the blue dots) the line has much less wrinkles than the curve - namely zero rather than six!
+For the line we do not have to choose whether the wrinkles go up or down, how high/low they should go etc.

 In fact, this type of reasoning is very common has been brought up over 700 years ago by William of Ockham and is therefore called [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor).
 It states that "among competing hypotheses that predict equally well, the one with the fewest assumptions should be selected".

 ### Overfitting

-Although Occam's Razor sounds like a good explanation, there is an even better reason for prefering the line in this stock price example.
+Although Occam's Razor sounds reasonable, there is an even better explanation why we should prefer the line in this stock price example.
 Occam's razor rejects the wrinkled function because we have to make too many choices about the direction and the size of the wrinkles.
-In fact, there are infinitely many wrinkled functions going through all of the points, for instance:
+In fact, there are infinitely many wrinkled functions going through all of the points, for instance this one:

 {% include figure.html src="/intuds/images/2015-08-07-overfitting-sizeprice2.png" width="65%" %}

-The problem with that is that the chance of picking the *wrong* wrinkled function is much higher than picking the wrong line - because there is only *one line* that goes exactly through all of the points.
+The problem with that is that the chance of picking the *wrong* wrinkled function is much higher than picking the wrong line - because (at least in our example) there is only *one line* that goes exactly through all of the points.
 I cannot rotate or shift the line up without it losing contact with one or more of the points.
 Therefore, we should prefer the line.
-So in a way, we have given a justification of Occam's razor by realizing that using a more complex function for predictions makes us more prone to making mistakes.
+So in a way, we have given a justification of Occam's razor by realizing that using a more complex function for predictions forces us to take more arbitrary decisions, which makes us more prone to making mistakes.

 ### Random fluctuations